Monitor-Break/Additions/README.md

 Control of time scale but with added priority control.
 Essentially an object can be given priority and only they are allowed to alter the time scale until the priority is given up.

 ### ComponentContainer
 Implementaion of nested classes.
-Essentially allows a bunch of small components to be bundled into one file, to implement inherit like you would with a monobehaviour.
+Essentially allows a bunch of small components to be bundled into one file, to implement inherit like you would with a monobehaviour, then within the nested class make sure all functions are static.

+Currently supports two functions

+- OnGenerate

+	Used for setting up values of functions, called when code is complied and when script is loaded in game.

+- Update

+	Same as Unity Update, called every frame.

 ## Monitor Break Bebug Namespace
 	using MonitorBreak.Bebug;